Calculating risk and return in the new world of sovereign debt

 National economies around the world have been on a rollercoaster over the past few years.
 During the early stages of the pandemic, countries faced significant economic challenges and sought to raise capital through loans by issuing sovereign bonds to support their economic stimulus and recovery plans.

 The scale of the economic impact caused by the pandemic led to unprecedented levels of bond issuance, both in developed and emerging market economies.
-According to a recent analysis by the World Economic Forum, debt securities have grown sevenfold over the past 40 years and last calendar year the global bond market totaled US$133 trillion.
+According to a recent analysis by the World Economic Forum, debt securities have grown sevenfold over the past 40 years and last calendar year the global bond market totalled US$133 trillion.
 Government bonds made up the majority of the debt market, and the US share of the total bond market came in at 39 per cent (equivalent to US$51.3 trillion) followed by China at 16 per cent (equivalent to US$20.9 trillion) and Japan at 8 per cent (equivalent to US$11 trillion).

 Another crucial trend impacting the sovereign bond market is the diverging creditworthiness among nations, accentuated by the economic fallout of the global pandemic.
 The pandemic-induced recession led to varying degrees of economic resilience and recovery, which in turn affected the creditworthiness and perceived risk of different countries.
 Standard & Poor’s Global Ratings reported that credit rating downgrades outnumbered upgrades by a ratio of 3-to-1 in 2021, reflecting the strain on the sovereign debt market.
 Notably, emerging market economies faced heightened challenges, with countries like Argentina, Turkey, and South Africa experiencing significant downgrades and increased borrowing costs.